 - Read up on tips for riding Star Wars: Rise of the Resistance at Disneyland

 If you're wondering about crowds, we've added our thoughts to one of our most popular posts — the best time to visit Disneyland — and we'll be sharing more as time goes on.
-Plan ahead, arrive early, make reservations and expect crowds during holiday periods.
+Plan ahead, arrive early, and expect crowds during holiday periods.

 If you plan for crowds, you'll be prepared for anything.
 The land has a lot of space in it, so it does not usually feel too crowded.
 All of our visits have been very smooth and stress-free.
 If you visit during a busier time, you may be able to avoid the crowds by planning your visit to Batuu for later in the day.